rbabaci1/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [1] What is the purpose of using _sessions_?
+- We use sessions to store data for individual users by providing a uniques session ID that refers to the stored data.
+It can be used to persist state information between pages requests.
+The session ID gets sent to the browser via session cookies and then the browser takes care of storing it and sending it with every request.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [2] What does bcrypt do to help us store passwords in a secure manner.
+- It takes the provide password and hashes it with a salt and by using a specific hashing algorithm.

-- [ ] What does bcrypt do to slow down attackers?
+- [3] What does bcrypt do to slow down attackers?
+- When hashing a password with bcrypt, we provide a salt that represents the number of rounds to hash that password.
+So the more the number is high the more time it will take for an attacker to brute-force the password.

-- [ ] What are the three parts of the JSON Web Token?
+- [4] What are the three parts of the JSON Web Token?
+- Header, Payload, Signature.

 ## Minimum Viable Product